PJ Marsh: Retirement

 In 2022, Marsh revealed he had developed a hatred for rugby league after his retirement.
 Marsh blamed the NRL for abandoning him after his injury, which left him with the inability to do things such as go for a run or use a gym, while also being left to pay tens of thousands of dollars in medical expenses, which included regular trips to Brisbane to see specialists and undergo tests and MRI scans.

 Marsh accused the NRL for failing to assist him in any way and stated: "I couldn't believe the game wiped me the way they did" and claimed nobody had checked on him since his retirement.
 He said his mental health had been adversely affected during his retirement and he began to loathe rugby league, became reluctant to allow his children to play the sport and gave away most of his jerseys, apart from one State of Origin jersey which remained in the family.

 According to Marsh: "At my lowest points I felt pretty damn ordinary.
 I hated football, I hated everything.
 I didn’t watch it, I didn’t want my kids to play.
 I gave all my jerseys away.
 My Warriors grand final jerseys.
 I didn’t want anything to remind me of the shit I’d been through...
 I didn't want my kids to play because I was that filthy on the game...
 I was still angry about what had been taken away from me."

 Marsh lived in Middlemount for several years with his family which he said was to hide away from the world.
 As his mental health improved, Marsh completed a Certificate IV in youth work and worked at headspace for two years.

 Unable to hold back their ambitions of being like their father, Marsh's wife Kelly registered their children to play rugby league while he was out of town.
 However, their interest in the game has since inspired Marsh to become involved with rugby league again.

 Personal life

 Marsh lives with his wife and children in Yeppoon and he works on a drill rig at one the Central Queensland coal mines.

 Marsh's eldest son Braelan played in the Under-16s boys team in the Queensland Rugby League's Cyril Connell Challenge in 2022 and was signed to the Dolphins Academy.

 Marsh's daughter Waverley played for The Highlanders at Murri Rugby League Carnival in 2021 where she scored nine tries and was named in the Queensland Merit team.
 She was also part of the winning "beef" team in the annual Beef Vs Reef game at Browne Park in Rockhampton in 2022.

-In 2022, Marsh's youngest son Jay was a member of the Yeppoon Seagulls Under 14's team competing in the Junior Rocky Rustlers rugby league competition.
+In 2022, Marsh's youngest son Jay played for Yeppoon Seagulls Under 14's team competing in the Junior Rocky Rustlers rugby league competition.